 What we don’t: Not heavy but a little bulky.

-A camera like the Sony a7R II is a super attractive option for serious landscape photographers, with a low weight and high-resolution sensor.
-And although the 16-35mm f/4 above may be the most versatile wide-angle option for FE, the Zeiss Batis 18mm f/2.8 is the premier prime.
-At this focal length, it will far outperform any other Sony FE-mount lens and is a dream pairing for the a7R II.
+A full-frame mirrorless camera like the Sony a7R IV is a super attractive option for serious landscape photographers, with a low weight and high-resolution sensor.
+And although the 16-35mm f/2.8 below may be the most versatile wide-angle option for FE, the Zeiss Batis 18mm f/2.8 is the premier prime.
+At this focal length, it's a dream pairing for the a7R IV.

 See the Zeiss Batis 18mm f/2.8